Property Protection Wills & Bloodline Wills

 A lot of younger home owners will tell me that the chance of them needing this sort of cover while they are young is so unlikely they might as well not bother.
 However, by taking out these policies early in life they benefit from lower premiums due to age.
 Any health problems prior to a ‘later in life’ application could lead to either an exclusion of a certain condition, a loading in premiums or a declined application.
 This is all on top of a significant increase in premiums due to an older age!

 Premier Financial Group do not advise on Property Protection and Blood Line Wills.
-We will however be glad to pass you on to our preferred partners at Will Plan Ltd who will be able to explain this to you in greater depth.
+We will however be glad to pass you on to our Appointed Representative, Orca Will Writers, who will be able to explain this to you in greater depth.
 Simply request us to make an introduction.